czeglediptr/100-days-of-code/log.md

 ### Day 7: April 20, 2020

 **Today's Progress**: I "finished" the ArrayList Challenge provided by Tim's Java MAsterclass Course.
 Honestly I do not think I ever feel any of my program finished.
-Somehow I always find some place for improvement.
+Somehow I always find some room for improvement.

 **Thoughts:** : Honestly, today I was so tired and I believed it is impossible to code.
 However I sat down and "coded out of my frustration".
 I struggled with this challenge a little bit and I do not see it as "finished", but it will do for now(until I refactor the whole thing ^^').
 I could not check Tim's solution for this challenge but tomorrow I will see if I was on the righ track.